xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 This error means Xen driver are not present in the kernel (see [here](../../installation/migrate-to-xcp-ng/#install-xen-drivers))

-You can boot an live CD, and mount root and boot partition
+You can boot a live CD, and mount root and boot partition
 ```
 mount <root device> /mnt/
 mount <boot device> /mnt/boot/